-St Joseph’s College is a Catholic boys’ secondary school which operates in the tradition’s of Don Bosco.
-Founded in 1965, today we have a student population of just over 1,050 boys from years 7 to 12.
+St Joseph’s College is a Catholic boys’ secondary school which operates in the traditions of Don Bosco.
+Founded in 1965, today we have a student population of approximately 1000 boys from Years 7 to 12.

 At St Joseph’s we are leaders in boys’ education.
 We provide a Salesian education that inspires dynamic learning that is life-focused, person-centred and built on the respect between teacher and student.
-Our broad and innovative curriculum and co-curriculum caters for the needs of all our students, both academically and emotionally.
+Our broad and innovative curriculum and co-curriculum cater for the needs of all our students academically, pastorally and culturally.

 To learn more please browse through our website, or for further information please contact the College on 9758 2000 or firstname.lastname@example.org.